Cohort 3 (2021)

 My areas of research interest include non-destructive testing, medical use, and new UT instrument design.
 There is a growing need to capture multi-parameter data for a new generation of high-performance ultrasonic water metering technology.
 Physical parameters including pressure, temperature, water quality, and the internal geometry of meters all influence the quality of measurement data.
 This project will investigate innovations in ultrasonic transducer and meter designs to drive a new generation of ultrasonic water meters, focusing on how multiple physical properties can be captured by a single device, to build a complex picture of the flow measurement environment.

-To engineer ultrasonic transducers (or devices incorporating ultrasonic transducers), able to simultaneously capture multiple high-quality data streams, across pressure, temperature, (accurate) time of flight, and others which can be identified as the project progresses.
-The objectives are broad, and they can be refined for the benefit of the student.
-For example, some technical scoping / literature review will be vital in the early stages, and the student can study how to optimize transducers to reduce crosstalk or interference with other transducers or structures inside the measurement environment.
+My project aims to engineer ultrasonic transducers (or devices incorporating ultrasonic transducers), able to simultaneously capture multiple high-quality data streams, across pressure, temperature, (accurate) time of flight, and others which can be identified as the project progresses.
+My objectives are broad, and they can be refined for the benefit of the student.
+For example, some technical scoping / literature review will be vital in the early stages, and I may study how to optimize transducers to reduce crosstalk or interference with other transducers or structures inside the measurement environment.

 · Design and fabricate new ultrasonic measurement transducer concepts for measurement in water with different physical characteristics (such as pressure, temperature, and quality).
 One option may be a design based on the flexural ultrasonic transducer.